 Ok, so you’ve made up your mind, you got over most mental obstacles, and you’ve finally managed to get your hands on some Bitcoins, or at least a fraction of a Bitcoin (or any other cryptocurrency you deem worthy).

-In this guide, we look at some of the best practices you should know in order to ensure that your cryptocurrencies stay as safe as possible after your initial investment.
+In this guide, we look at some of the best practices you should know in order to ensure that your cryptocurrencies stay as safe as possible after your initial investment in such blockchain technologies.

 One of the worst things you can do after you’ve bought cryptocurrencies is to tell the world about your investment.
 The main reason why you want to avoid this is that Bitcoin, and other cryptos, are not controlled by any third party or government, which means you’re fully in control of your funds and, thus, 100% responsible for their security.